apache/arrow/go/parquet/internal/utils/_lib/README.md

 # SIMD Bit Packing Implementation

-Go doesn't have any SIMD intrinsics so for some low-level optimizations we can leverage auto-vectorization and the fact that Go lets you specify the body of a function in assembly to benefit from SIMD.
+Go doesn't have any SIMD intrinsics so for some low-level optimizations we can leverage auto-vectorization by C++ compilers and the fact that Go lets you specify the body of a function in assembly to benefit from SIMD.

 In here we have implementations using SIMD intrinsics for AVX (amd64) and NEON (arm64).